A Comprehensive Guide to Procure-to-Pay From Procurement Experts

 While the procure-to-pay process is often administered by a purchasing or procurement department, it is actually a cross-departmental function that requires input and oversight from a variety of departmental stakeholders.
 Automating these business processes can reduce the time department heads and finance professionals spend fulfilling the needs of the organization.

-The stages of the procure-to-pay process
+The 8 stages of a procure-to-pay procedure

 The P2P process should be the same for every purchase the company completes, though the approval might change depending on the dollar value of the contract involved.
 Overall the process of purchasing, reconciling, three-way matching, and paying for necessary goods and services should follow the following predictable pattern: